 [ This article was first published in the July, 2009, issue of Larry Jordan’s Edit Smarter Newsletter.
 Updated August, 2014, and July, 2017 (for SSDs).
 Updated Dec.
-11, 2022, with better wording and a link to a tutorial showing real-world RAID speed results.]
+11, 2022, with better wording.
+Updated Dec.
+20, 2024, with two real-world charts.]

 RAIDs (Redundant Array of Independent Disks/Drives/Devices) consist of a number of hard drives or SSDs grouped together into a single unit so that they appear to the computer as a single device.
 Because there is more than one hard drive in a RAID, they offer greater performance and storage.